ITU-DevOps-Team/ITU-DevOps/report/docs/content/systems-perspective.md

 ### Production environment

 The production system is deployed to three nodes on DigitalOcean.
 One node acts as a manager and load balancer and the other two are replicated worker nodes.
 The nodes are managed with Docker Swarm.
-The runtime environment of the worker nodes are Docker containers running Ubuntu v.
+The runtime environment of the worker nodes is Docker containers running Ubuntu v.
 20.4.
 DigitalOcean was chosen as the cloud provider for the following reasons:

 - They have a very affordable pricing model, especially for smaller projects such as Minitwit.
 Additionally, the GitHub student pack offered a 100$ credit.
-- They have a comprehensive set of tutorials and guides and really nice documentation.
+- They have a comprehensive set of tutorials and guides and nice documentation.
 - Their web interface is very intuitive.

 We chose Docker Swarm as the cluster orchestration technology because